holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     }
     ```

     Its entry data can be of either `Entry::App` or `Entry::CounterSign`, where the inner data is an arbitrary vector of bytes (typically a serialized data structure).
-If the data is `Entry::CounterSign`, the bytes are accompanied by a struct that gives the details of the countersigning session (this struct will be dealt with in the section on countersigning).
+If the data is `Entry::CounterSign`, the bytes are accompanied by a struct that gives the details of the countersigning session (this struct will be dealt with in the [Countersigning] section).

     Note that in both these cases the data is stored using a serialization that is declared by the `entry_defs()` function of the HDI.